sara-nl/sdrdocs/source/pages/rest-api/workflow-deposit.rst

 Check and display your results
 ==================

 Once the deposit process is completed, the results can be checked by requesting the deposit data using the new deposit identifier.
-Follow the [deposit retrieval guide](01_Retrieve_existing_deposit.md) for an extensive description on how to do this.
+Check out the :ref:`deposit retrieval request <rest-api-ref-get-specific-deposit>` for an extensive description on how to do this.

 The deposit identifier `id` in the response message can directly be used to see the landing page of the newly created deposit: `bd387af9afe48d0a <https://trng-repository.surfsara.nl/deposit/bd387af9afe48d0a>`_.
 If the page displays a restriction message, this is due the server-side processing of the ingestion.
 As soon as this is finished, the message will disappear.